ImageMagick/Usage-Markdown/quantize/index.md

 See how much simpler a threshold map is.
 You have only one image, and one direct comparison to do per pixel, for each channel that is being dithered.
 This makes dithering using a threshold map very very fast.
-Much faster that full color quantization.
+Much faster than full color quantization.
 This simplicity is the why ImageMagick and most graphics software use a threshold map to hold various dither patterns.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
-> The greater-then or equal ('`>=`') test was not added to the "`-fx`" operator, until IM version 6.2.9-2.
+> The greater-than or equal ('`>=`') test was not added to the "`-fx`" operator, until IM version 6.2.9-2.
 > If this is a problem, use the inverted test '`v<u`' in the above.

-This simplicity however becomes a lot more complicated if the user wanted to dither using multiple color levels.
+This simplicity however becomes a lot more complicated if the user wants to dither using multiple color levels.
 The proof of concept of this was first worked out in the examples on the page [Posterized Ordered Dither](../bugs/ordered-dither/#posterize) before being incorporated into the IM core functions.

-Now that we have a merged threshold image, we next need to convert the above image into a XML threshold map, that IM can directly read, and the "`-ordered-dither`" operator can use.
+Now that we have a merged threshold image, we next need to convert the above image into an XML threshold map, that IM can directly read, and the "`-ordered-dither`" operator can use.

 To do this we need to output our image as numbers representing the 9 grey levels it represents.
 This is best done using the [NetPBM or PBMplus](../formats/#netpbm) image format, with a depth adjustment using the "[NetPbm](http://netpbm.sourceforge.net/)" image processing software.
-This package is generally a standard linux install so most people will have it already, or can install it from there normal software distribution.
+This package is generally a standard linux install so most people will have it already, or can install it from their normal software distribution.

 The "`pnmdepth`" number is again the number of gray levels that the threshold image contains.